Bobby Seay: Tampa Bay Rays

 Seay was signed by the Tampa Bay Devil Rays and made his Major League debut in 2001.
 His first appearance was in Yankee Stadium, allowing 1 hit and no runs.
 For the 2001 season, Seay pitched in 12 games.
 After the season, Seay was designated for assignment.

 He signed a minor league deal to stay in Tampa.
 He missed most of the 2002 season with a shoulder injury.

 In 2003, Seay appeared in 12 games while in 2004, he appeared in 21 games.
 He was traded in the offseason to the Colorado Rockies for outfielder Reggie Taylor after being designated for assignment.

 Colorado Rockies

 Then, only after three games with the Rockies he was placed on the 15-day disabled list with a strained left pectoral muscle.
 After the injury, Seay managed to appear in 14 more games.
 His ERA finished at 8.49 with Colorado.

 Detroit Tigers

-Seay recorded his first Major League save for the Tigers on May 20, 2007 against the St. Louis Cardinals.
+Seay recorded his first Major League save for the Tigers on May 20, 2007, against the St. Louis Cardinals.

 In 2009, Seay tore his rotator cuff in his left shoulder, ending a solid season in which he compiled a 6–3 record and 4.25 ERA out of the Tigers bullpen.
 After spending all of 2010 trying to recover without surgery, Seay gave in and scheduled surgery.
+He became a free agent following the season.